Vaccine hesitancy: Vaccine mandates

 Mandatory vaccination is one set of policy measures to address vaccine hesitancy by imposing penalties or burdens on those who fail to vaccinate.
 An example of this kind of measure is Australia's vaccine mandates around childhood vaccination, the No Jab No Pay policy.
-This policy linked financial payments to children's vaccine status, and while studies have found significant improvements in vaccination there are still concerns about the use of these measures.
-Qantas in Australia have issued plans to mandate COVID-19 vaccination for their work force.
+This policy linked financial payments to children's vaccine status and, while studies have found significant improvements in vaccination compliance, years later there were still issues of vaccine hesitancy.
+In 2021, Australian airline Qantas issued plans to mandate COVID-19 vaccination for their work force.